jpatel531/pusher_iss/README.md

 And there you have it: a live feed of the whereabouts of the International Space Station using Pusher and AngularJS.

-##Try The Demo And Build Your Own Application!
+##Try The Demo And Build Something!

 Check out [Where Is The ISS?](http://where-is-the-iss.herokuapp.com) to have a peek at the demo.
 It tracks the coordinates of the International Space Station on a map, while below you can see NASA's live stream of shots taken by cameras on the exterior of the station.